request an appointment online.

 Sebaceous carcinoma of the eyelid can be mistaken for non-cancerous conditions like a chalazion, a small cyst known as a sty.
 If a sty does not heal with medical treatment or surgical drainage, doctors should perform a biopsy on the growth.

 Sebaceous cancer in the eyelid is surgically removed, and the eyelid is reconstructed.
 Sometimes patients are given topical chemotherapy in the form of eye drops to use after the surgical area has healed.

-Sebaceous carcinoma can spread to the regional lymph nodes.
-For larger sebaceous carcinomas, doctors can perform a sentinel lymph node biopsy to look for microscopic signs of the disease’s spread.
+Merkel cell carcinoma: This rare but aggressive cancer usually shows up as a fast-growing purplish or flesh-colored mass.
 Treatment for this cancer typically starts with surgery to remove the mass and reconstruct the eyelid.
-Adjuvant radiation therapy can also be used in some cases.
+Radiation therapy can also be used after surgery in some cases.
 Because of toxicity issues, radiation is typically used only on lower eyelid tumors.
 Doctors may perform a sentinel lymph node biopsy to determine if the cancer has spread to nearby lymph nodes.

 Cancers of the conjunctiva